avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 #### Step 2: Running into problems

-After happily running the hydrate.py script on my computer for about four days, I realized that extracting tweets from June 2020 had not even finished!
+After happily running the hydrate.py script on my computer for about four days, I realized that extracting tweets from June 2020 is not even complete!
 I decided to take a look at the us-pres-elections-2020 repo and review the associated [paper](https://arxiv.org/pdf/2010.00600.pdf){:target="_blank"}.
 In the paper it states that the first release of tweets from 6/20/2020 through 9/06/2020 contains **240 million tweets** which is almost **2 TB** of raw data!
-Twarc is able to hydrate 1 million tweet IDs per day, which means it will take 140 days to retrieve all that data!
-To be honest, retrieving 1 million tweets/day is actually quite amazing.
+Twarc is able to hydrate 1 million tweet IDs per day.
+This means it will take 140 days to retrieve all that data!
+To be honest, retrieving 1 million tweets per day is actually quite amazing.
 This is because the Twitter API v2 rate limit is 900 requests/15-minutes thus 43,200 requests per day.
 The total amount of requests per month is limited to 500,000 per user.
 The Twitter's rate limit is necessary for managing large volumes of requests which are placed by thousands of developers each day on twitter.

 Anyways back to 240 million tweets and 2 TB of data: <br>
 **Abandon twarcing!
 Stop Collecting Data!!**